Malaria: Cause

 Malaria is caused by infection with parasites in the genus Plasmodium.
 In humans, malaria is caused by six Plasmodium species: P. falciparum, P. malariae, P. ovale curtisi, P. ovale wallikeri, P. vivax and P. knowlesi.
 Among those infected, P. falciparum is the most common species identified (~75%) followed by P. vivax (~20%).
 Although P. falciparum traditionally accounts for the majority of deaths, recent evidence suggests that P. vivax malaria is associated with potentially life-threatening conditions about as often as with a diagnosis of P. falciparum infection.
 P. vivax proportionally is more common outside Africa.
-There have been documented human infections with several species of Plasmodium from higher apes; however, except for P. knowlesi—a zoonotic species that causes malaria in macaques—these are mostly of limited public health importance.
+Some cases have been documented of human infections with several species of Plasmodium from higher apes, but except for P. knowlesi—a zoonotic species that causes malaria in macaques—these are mostly of limited public health importance.

-Parasites are typically introduced by the bite of an infected Anopheles mosquito.
-What these inoculated parasites, called "sporozoites", do in the skin and lymphatics, exactly, has yet to be accurately determined.
-However, a percentage of sporozoites follow the bloodstream to the liver, where they invade hepatocytes.
+The Anopheles mosquitos initially get infected by Plasmodium by taking a blood meal from a previously Plasmodium infected person or animal.
+Parasites are then typically introduced by the bite of an infected Anopheles mosquito.
+Some of these inoculated parasites, called "sporozoites", probably remain in the skin, but others travel in the bloodstream to the liver, where they invade hepatocytes.
 They grow and divide in the liver for 2–10 days, with each infected hepatocyte eventually harboring up to 40,000 parasites.
-The infected hepatocytes break down, releasing this invasive form of Plasmodium cells, called "merozoites" into the bloodstream.
+The infected hepatocytes break down, releasing these invasive Plasmodium cells, called "merozoites", into the bloodstream.
 In the blood, the merozoites rapidly invade individual red blood cells, replicating over 24–72 hours to form 16–32 new merozoites.
 The infected red blood cell lyses, and the new merozoites infect new red blood cells, resulting in a cycle that continuously amplifies the number of parasites in an infected person.
-However, most of the P. vivax replicating merozoite biomass is now (since 2021) known to be hidden in the spleen and bone marrow (perhaps elsewhere too), thereby supporting the astute, long-standing (since 2011) but previously ignored theory that non-circulating merozoites are the source many P. vivax malarial recurrences (see “Recurrent malaria” section below).
-Over rounds of this red blood cell infection cycle in the bloodstream and elsewhere, a small portion of parasites do not replicate, but instead develop into early sexual stage parasites called male and female "gametocytes".
+Over rounds of this infection cycle, a small portion of parasites do not replicate, but instead develop into early sexual stage parasites called male and female "gametocytes".
 These gametocytes develop in the bone marrow for 11 days, then return to the blood circulation to await uptake by the bite of another mosquito.
 Once inside a mosquito, the gametocytes undergo sexual reproduction, and eventually form daughter sporozoites that migrate to the mosquito's salivary glands to be injected into a new host when the mosquito bites.